Shubham98789/Snake-g-React/README.md

-**React Snake Game**
+# 🎮 React Snake Game

 🐍 A classic Snake Game implemented using React!

-Tech Stack
+## 🛠️ Tech Stack

-HTML: Used for structuring the game layout.
+- **HTML:** Used for structuring the game layout.

-Bootstrap Framework: Applied for creating a sleek and responsive CSS design.
+- **Bootstrap Framework:** Applied for creating a sleek and responsive CSS design.

-JavaScript: The primary language for implementing game logic.
+- **JavaScript:** The primary language for implementing game logic.

-React.js: Empowered the project with its powerful features.
+- **React.js:** Empowered the project with its powerful features.

-Key Features
+## 🔑 Key Features

-useState Hook: Dynamically manages and updates the game state, tracking the snake's position, score, and more.
+- **useState Hook:** Dynamically manages and updates the game state, tracking the snake's position, score, and more.

-useEffect Hook: Handles side effects, such as keyboard input for directional changes.
+- **useEffect Hook:** Handles side effects, such as keyboard input for directional changes.
 Also manages the game loop to update the board and check for collisions.

-requestAnimationFrame: Ensures a seamless gaming experience with smooth animations and optimal performance.
+- **requestAnimationFrame:** Ensures a seamless gaming experience with smooth animations and optimal performance.
 Synchronized with the browser's repaint cycle, enhancing the fluid movements in the game.

-Playable Difficulty Levels
+## 🎮 Playable Difficulty Levels

 Choose your challenge with playable difficulty levels (Easy, Medium, Hard), adding an extra layer of excitement to the classic Snake Game!

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+## 🌐 GitHub Repository

+Find the source code on [GitHub](https://github.com/Shubham98789/Snake-g-React).